iCAS-Lab/IMAC-Sim/README.md

 - rho: Resistivity of metal
 - rlow: Low resistance level of the memristive device
 - rhigh: High resistance level of the memristive device
+- hpar: Array for the horizontal partitioning of all hidden layers, calculated automatically for a given crossbar size
+- vpar: Array for the vertical partitioning of all hidden layers, calculated automatically for a given crossbar size

 Follow this paper for more information.
 Md Hasibul Amin, Mohammed E. Elbtity, and Ramtin Zand.
 2023.
 IMAC-Sim: A Circuit-level Simulator For In-Memory Analog Computing Architectures.
 In Proceedings of the Great Lakes Symposium on VLSI 2023 (GLSVLSI '23).
 Association for Computing Machinery, New York, NY, USA, 659–664. https://doi.org/10.1145/3583781.3590264